Temperature-Dependent Dielectric Function of Calcium Fluoride: First--Principles Calculations

-To investigate the optical response of CaF$_2$ we calculate the macroscopic dielectric function $\epsilon(\omega)$ with the {\tt Yambo} code \cite{MaHoGrVa2009}, using a customized implementation of TDDFT with a dielectrically screened hybrid functional \cite{SuYaUl2020,SuUl2021,AlSuUl2025}.
-Hybrid functionals are constructed by combining a fraction of nonlocal (Hartree-Fock) exchange with semilocal density functional approximations; here, the mixing parameter is determined via the inverse static dielectric constant of the material.
+To investigate the optical response of CaF$_2$ we calculate the macroscopic dielectric function $\epsilon(\omega)$ with the {\sc Yambo} code \cite{MaHoGrVa2009}, using a customized implementation of TDDFT with a dielectrically screened hybrid functional \cite{SuYaUl2020,SuUl2021,AlSuUl2025}.
+Hybrid functionals are constructed by combining a fraction of nonlocal (Hartree--Fock) exchange with semilocal density functional approximations; here, the mixing parameter is determined via the inverse static dielectric constant of the material.
 As shown in previous work \cite{SuYaUl2020,SuUl2021,AlSuUl2025}, dielectrically screened hybrid functionals are essentially as accurate as the Bethe-Salpeter equation (which is generally considered as most reliable method for calculating optical properties of materials~\cite{OnReRu2002}), but at a fraction of the computational cost.
 In particular, excitonic effects in optical spectra are reproduced with quantitative accuracy; by contrast, random-phase-approximation (RPA) spectra fail to account for excitons, although otherwise they often tend to capture the optical response qualitatively correctly.

-In Fig.~\ref{fig8}, we present the real and imaginary parts of the dielectric function $\epsilon(\omega)$ of CaF$_2$, calculated using both the RPA and the hybrid-TDDFT approach.
-The calculations were done using 10 valence bands and 28 conduction bands as input for the linear response calculation in {\tt Yambo}, which covers the spectral range 5 eV $ < \hbar \omega < $ 50 eV.
+In Fig.~\ref{fig8}, we present the real and imaginary parts of the dielectric function $\epsilon(\omega)$ of CaF$_2$, calculated using the RPA and the hybrid-TDDFT approach.
+The calculations were done using 10 valence bands and 28 conduction bands as input for the linear response calculation in {\sc Yambo}, which covers the spectral range 5 eV $ < \hbar \omega < $ 50 eV.
 The number of bands was carefully checked to ensure convergence of the spectra; we also notice that the spectra were calculated with a numerical broadening of $0.3$\,eV to simulate experimental linewidths.
-The optical response was calculated along the (100) and (111) crystallographic directions, and the results show that there is very little difference (apart from the RPA peak around 30 eV which is enhanced if calculated along (111)).
 In Ref.~\cite{LeStRo1965}, the experimental data were taken for cleaved single-crystalline samples.
-Since the standard cleavage plane for crystals with a face-centered cubic (fcc) lattice is the (111) plane (see also Appendix~\ref{appb}), we show in Fig.~\ref{fig9} only the hybrid TDDFT results along (111) in comparison with experiment and with our fit.
+The standard cleavage plane for crystals with a face-centered cubic (fcc) lattice is the (111) plane (see also Appendix~\ref{appb}).
+We thus calculate the optical response along the [111] crystallographic direction; calculations along the [100] direction give identical results, consistent with the fact that the optical response for cubic crystals is isotropic.

 The RPA spectra, which can be viewed as the independent-particle response of the material, are obtained without any dynamical many-body effects; this means, in particular, that RPA does not include electron-hole interactions and hence does not produce any excitons.
 The first prominent RPA peak of Im$[\epsilon(\omega)]$ at 15\,eV can be directly related to the DOS shown in Fig.~\ref{fig7}: it is caused by transitions between the highest occupied valence bands (which produces a sharp peak at the Fermi level) and the fourth and fifth conduction band (which produce a strong and very sharp peak at 15 eV).
 RPA transitions to the lower conduction band edge have a much smaller oscillator strength, giving rise only to a small shoulder around 12.5\,eV.